jmoguillansky-gpsw/gopro-lib-node.gl/ngfx/README.md

   As a temporary workaround we disabled "system integrity protection" , see: https://www.macworld.co.uk/how-to/mac/how-turn-off-mac-os-x-system-integrity-protection-rootless-3638975/

-  TODO: find a correct solution...
+  TODO: find a better solution.
+Using python virtual environment should resolve this issue.

 ## How to Run